Reinforcement Learning Based Quantum Circuit Optimization via ZX-Calculus: RL-ZX Based Quantum Circuit Optimization

 \subsection{Proximal Policy Optimization}

 RL is a machine learning paradigm in which an agent learns, through trial and error, to perform a task on an environment.
 A training loop in RL follows a simple structure: The agent receives an observation $s$ of the current state of the environment and picks its next action $a$ upon a set of available ones using the experience gathered from previous attempts.
-Afterwards, the environment returns both a reward for the performed action and a new observation that can be used to update the agent strategy.

-There are a myriad of RL algorithms that have found success in applications for many diverse fields.
+Afterwards, the environment returns both a reward for the performed action and a new observation that can be used to update the agent strategy. \\ There are a myriad of RL algorithms that have found success in applications for many diverse fields.
 In this work, we use the \textit{Proximal Policy Optimization} algorithm (PPO), which has a positive track record in similar circuit optimization settings.
 The PPO algorithm is a policy-gradient method which relies on the optimization of the parameters of a policy function $\pi(a|s)$.
-This function returns the optimal action to be performed given an observation.
+This function returns a probability distribution over all feasible actions.
 Additionally, the agent guides its learning process by interpolating a value function that estimates the expected value of the returns for a given state, $V(s)$.
 Both $\pi(a|s)$ and $V(s)$ functions are typically approximated using Deep Neural Networks (DNNs).
 The DNN used for approximating the policy function is often referred to as the \textit{actor}, as it determines the optimal action in a given state.
 On the other hand, the DNN used for approximating the value function is known as the \textit{critic}, as it evaluates the expected returns for a given state.
 This actor-critic architecture is a common approach in RL algorithms.
 During the training phase, the optimization of the parameters for both networks is done simultaneously by minimizing the loss function

 with $L^{Actor}(\theta)$, $L^{Critic}(\theta)$ and $L^{Entropy}(\theta)$ defined as \begin{widetext}

 \end{widetext}